danielbh/danielhollcraft.com/ui/pages/introduction.md

 Of all the lessons I've learned over the years, there is one that stands above the rest...
 Well designed software adheres to the **Cool Software Standard.** It must:

 - Be used by many people.
-- And it must fit the need it fills very well.
+- It must "fit" a need very well.

 In order for software to become cool there are MANY things that need to be done, but a few of the most important are: